godotengine/godot-docs/classes/class_editorspatialgizmoplugin.rst

 - :ref:`bool<class_bool>` **can_be_hidden** **(** **)** virtual

 Override this method to define whether the gizmo can be hidden or not.
-Defaults to true.
+Defaults to ``true``.

 .. _class_EditorSpatialGizmoPlugin_method_commit_handle: